sy-wwww/elliptical-test/README.md

 ## Power

-*tests.R* -- This script contains the function 'elliptical_test', which calculates the elliptical test statistic T_n, as well as an estimate for its variance, and its p-value.
+*tests.R* -- This script contains the function 'elliptical_test', which calculates the elliptical test statistic $T_n$, as well as an estimate for its variance, and its p-value.
 In addition, this script contains the function 'normality_test', which calculates the p-value of the normality test.

 *elliptical_power.R* -- This script supports the experiments in Section 4.2 of the paper, and computes p-valueS for both the elliptical test and the normality test.